Tuition and Fee rates are approved by the University System of New Hampshire Board of Trustees and are subject to change at any time.

 - Parking fee $30-$250**

-* All students registering for credit courses pay tuition plus a $37 per credit mandatory fee.
 No registration fee is charged for either credit or non-credit courses.
-This mandatory fee provides access to campus services and facilities including computer labs and health services.
+Mandatory fees provide access to campus services and facilities including computer labs and health services.

 ** All students (even those only on campus during the evenings), faculty/staff, and guests are required to have a permit to park on campus and they must park in the area designated by their permit.
-Information for acquiring parking permits can be obtained from the parking office located in Grafton House.
+Information for acquiring parking permits can be obtained from the Campus Safety office located at the intersection of Wyman Way and Main Street.

 Note: Each academic course carries four (4) credits per semester unless otherwise noted.
 During the fall and spring, Continuing Education students may take no more than eleven credits per semester and no more than seven credits per summer session without obtaining special permission.
 Please note that the Plymouth State MBA and non-credit courses have their own tuition and fee schedule.
 Refer to the individual program schedules.